- Clinical science

 - Psychotherapy (first-line):

-- Pharmacotherapy: treatment with (e.g., fluoxetine) may help decrease binging/purging cycles.
+- Pharmacotherapy: Selective serotonin reuptake inhibitors (e.g., fluoxetine) may help decrease binging/purging cycles.

 - Mortality: 2–8 times higher than the general population